Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Introduction

-Recently, the class of {\em $T$-interval connected} graphs was identified in~\cite{KLO10} as playing an important role in several distributed problems, such as determining the size of a network or computing a function of the initial inputs of the nodes.
-Informally, $T$-interval connectivity requires that there exists a common connected spanning subgraph for every $T$ consecutive graphs in the sequence $\G$.
-This class generalizes the class of dynamic graphs that are connected at all time instants~\cite{OW05}.
+\joe{The class of $T$-interval connected graphs} generalizes the class of dynamic graphs that are connected at all time instants~\cite{OW05}.
 Indeed, the latter corresponds to the case that $T=1$.
 From a set-theoretic viewpoint, however, every $T>1$ induces a class of graphs that is a strict subset of the class in~\cite{OW05} because a graph that is $T$-interval connected is obviously $1$-interval connected.
 Hence, $T$-interval connectivity is more specialized in this sense.

 In this paper, we look at the problem of deciding whether a given sequence $\G$ is $T$-interval connected for a given $T$.
-We also consider the related problem of finding the largest $T$ for which the given $\G$ is $T$-interval connected.
-We assume that the changes between two consecutive graphs are arbitrary and we do not make any assumptions about the data structures that are used to represent the sequence of graphs.
-As such, we focus on high-level strategies that work directly at the graph level.
-Precisely, we consider two graph-level operations as building blocks: {\em binary intersection} (given two graphs, compute their intersection) and {\em connectivity testing} (given a graph, decide whether it is connected).
-Put together, these operations have a strong and natural connection with the problems that we are studying.
-We first show that both problems require $\Omega(\delta)$ such operations using the basic argument that every graph of the sequence must be considered at least once.
-More surprisingly, we show that both problems can be solved using only $O(\delta)$ such operations and we develop optimal online algorithms that achieve these matching bounds.
-Hence, the cost of the operations --~both of them linear in the number of edges~-- is counterbalanced by efficient high-level logic that could, for instance, benefit from dedicated circuits (or optimized code) for both operations.
+We also consider the related problem of finding the largest $T$ for which the given $\G$ is $T$-interval connected. \joe{We adopt a model that allows us to focus on high-level strategies without being concerned about the lower-level details of specific data structures for representing the graphs.
+The basic elements in our model are graphs and the basic operations on these elements are {\em binary intersection} (given two graphs, compute their intersection) and {\em connectivity testing} (given a graph, decide whether it is connected).
+These two high-level operations have a strong and natural connection with the problems that we are studying.
+This approach is suitable for general dynamic graphs in which the details of changes between successive graphs in a sequence are arbitrary.
+We discuss our model in more detail in Section~\ref{sec:definitions}. }

+We first show that both problems require $\Omega(\delta)$ such operations using the \joe{straightforward} argument that every graph of the sequence must be considered at least once. \review{Interestingly,} we show that both problems can be solved using only $O(\delta)$ such operations and we develop optimal online algorithms that achieve these matching bounds. \joe{Hence, our efficient high-level implementations counterbalance the costs of implementing the operations.
+In fact, both operations can be computed in linear time in the number of edges using suitable lower-level data structures (see Observation~\ref{obs:cost}) and could benefit from dedicated circuits (or optimized code).}